cboettig/nonparametric-bayes/inst/doc/beyond-mechanistic-models.md

 ## Advantages of non-mechanistic models

 1. Can better use all of the data available.

-Incoprating various sources of information into mechanistic models can be an immensely difficult due to the increased complexity involved.
-Only thanks to tandem advances in increasing computational power and hierarchical statistical methodology have we been able to tackle such intuitively important complexity (and the potentially new available data that accompanies it) such as spatial distribution, heterogeneties of space, time, and individuals, to shift to ecosystem-based approaches from single-species based approaches.
-Machine learning algorithms
+Incorporating various sources of information into mechanistic models can be an immensely difficult due to the increased complexity involved.
+Only thanks to tandem advances in increasing computational power and hierarchical statistical methodology have we been able to tackle such intuitively important complexity (and the potentially new available data that accompanies it) such as spatial distribution, heterogeneities of space, time, and individuals, to shift to ecosystem-based approaches from single-species based approaches.
+Without the need to formulate mechanisms, many modern machine learning algorithms can leverage potential information from all available sources of data directly.
+The algorithms can recognize unanticipated or subtle patterns in large data sets that enable more accurate predictions than mechanistic models that are formulated at a more macroscopic level.
+Such approaches depend critically

 2. Better express ambiguity in regions where data is not available

-One of the greatest stengths of mechanistic models is their greatest weakness as well.
+One of the greatest strengths of mechanistic models is their greatest weakness as well.

 ## Better the devil you know?
-The dangers of phenomenological approaches
+The dangers of pattern-based approaches

-While non-mechanistic models from the machine learning literature have the

-Few examples illustrate the danger of phenomenological modeling more broadly than the sub-prime mortgage crisis of 2008.
-Simplifying greatly, the unquenchable demand for mortgage backed securities had shifted the underlying dynamics on which the phenomenological models were based faster than the models could learn about the shift.
+When all we have identified is a pattern rather than a mechanism, there is little way to guarantee that the pattern will not change in the future.
+Few examples illustrate this danger more broadly than the sub-prime mortgage crisis of 2008.
+Simplifying greatly, the unquenchable demand for mortgage backed securities had shifted the underlying dynamics on which the phenomenological models were based.
 Historical data indicated that mortgage-backed securities involved little risk.
+As demand exhausted the supply of traditional mortgages, it became profitable to invent new mortgages that could be sold to higher risk customers, such as those without proof of income.
+The pattern-based models did not have enough time or data to learn about the higher default rate occurring as a result, but remained anchored too in the old patterns where default rates were low.
+While a mechanistic formulation may have anticipated the resulting higher risk, the pattern based model must learn by seeing it.
+The economy still struggles to pay off that lesson.

+Of course mechanistic models may also fail to predict sudden structural changes.
+It is all too easy to overlook some slowly changing environmental variable, particularly if temporal changes in a parameter must be modeled explicitly if they are to be included at all.
+Machine learning approaches are frequently less rigid in their assumptions, but can also less transparent about them.
+This creates a second weakness in the machine learning approach.

 Mechanistic models are not free from this danger either.
-In fact they can be more suseptible to them for the very same reasons.
+In fact they can be more susceptible to them for the very same reasons.
 A mechanistic model has the ability to more convincingly produce out-of-sample predictions or extrapolation.
-This may allow us to determine that a virus will spread or an endagered species will go extinct even before we have observed
+This may allow us to determine that a virus will spread or an endangered species will go extinct even before we have observed

-Biased estimation.
+Dangers of biased estimation.

-Mechanistic models have their greatest strengths in a data-limited world -- where knowledge of plausible mechanisms can greatly decrease the risk